thiagomarqs/book-ecommerce-rest-api/README.md

 | Authentication and Authorization (Admin and Customer users and protected endpoints)| Pending |
 | Order making (Users be able to add items to their cart and purchase) | Pending |

+## Architecture
+The architecture of this project was somewhat inspired by the Clean Architecture.
+I tried to create something myself and attempted to follow a more simple structure, as this project is more simple and does not required a so neat and advanced organization.
+Also, as the intent __is__ to use Spring Boot as __the__ framework, I intentionally didn't worry about making the project decoupled from Spring.
+Basically, this is the structure:
+- Application:
+  * Interaction with the external world and utilization of the domain layer.
+Basically the controllers.
+- Domain:
+  * Business-specific stuff, such as the entities and the use cases.
+- Infrastructure:
+  * Any configuration required by the Spring and the libraries used.

 ## Technologies Used
 So far, these technologies have been used:
 - Java 17 LTS with Maven